Celtic68/grbUniformOrdering/WeeklyReflection.md

 I got into Activity 4 in week 2, and it seemed like the perfect time to get all my documents added to the repository.
 The readMe, Time Log and Weekly Reflection have all been changed to markdown files and push to the remote repository.
+For good measure, I also changed and pushed all the remaining design documents as well and signed up for a final presentation slot in week 16.